-In English, the term "cookie" means biscuit, but in the context of web browsing, a "cookie" is something completely different.
-When you access our Website, a small amount of text called a "cookie" is stored in the browser of your device.
-This text contains various information about your browsing, habits, preferences, content customizations, etc.
+In English, the term "cookie" means cookie, but in the field of web browsing, a "cookie" is something completely different.
+When you access our Website, a small amount of text called a "cookie" is stored in your device's browser.
+This text contains various information about your browsing, habits, preferences, content customizations, etc…

 There are other technologies that work in a similar way and are also used to collect data about your browsing activity.
-We will collectively refer to all of these technologies as "cookies."
+We will call all these technologies together "cookies".

 The specific uses we make of these technologies are described in this document.

-The information stored in the cookies on our Website is used exclusively by us, except for those identified below as "third party cookies", which are used and managed by external entities that provide us with services that improve the user experience.
-For example, statistics collected on the number of visits, the most liked content, etc.lo suele gestionar Google Analytics.
+The information stored in the cookies on our Website is used exclusively by us, with the exception of those identified below as "third-party cookies", which are used and managed by external entities that provide us with services that improve the user experience.
+For example, the statistics that are collected on the number of visits, the most liked content, etc…lo suele gestionar Google Analytics.

-Third-party cookies are also often used to guarantee payment transactions made through the Website.
+Third-party cookies are also often used to guarantee payment operations carried out through the Website.

-If you prefer to avoid the use of cookies, you can REJECT their use or you can CONFIGURE which ones you want to avoid and which ones you allow to be used (in this document we give you detailed information regarding each type of cookie, its purpose, recipient, duration, etc.).
+If you prefer to avoid the use of cookies, you can REJECT their use or you can CONFIGURE the ones you want to avoid and the ones you allow to use (in this document we give you expanded information regarding each type of cookie, its purpose, recipient, temporality, etc. .. ).

-If you have accepted, we will not ask you again unless you delete the cookies on your device as described in the next section.
-If you want to revoke your consent, you will have to delete the cookies and configure them again.
+If you have accepted them, we will not ask you again unless you delete the cookies on your device as indicated in the section below.
+If you want to revoke consent you will have to delete the cookies and configure them again.

-You can restrict, block or delete cookies from this Website (and those used by third parties) at any time by changing the settings in your browser.
-Please note that these settings are different for each browser.
+To restrict, block or delete cookies on this Website (and those used by third parties) you can do so, at any time, by modifying your browser settings.
+Please note that these settings are different in each browser.

 In the following links you will find instructions to enable or disable cookies in the most common browsers.

 Each website uses its own cookies.
-On our website we use the ones listed below:
+On our website we use the following:

 ACCORDING TO THE ENTITY THAT MANAGES IT